wilbert-vb/index_generator-py/README.md

 (you need to download all *.py scripts)

-This python3 solution generates index.html tables based on all items in a directory or on a text file with url and subject information.
+This python3 script generates index.html tables based on all items in a directory or on a text file with url and subject information.

 The text file should have the following line format: